When Saying Nothing Feels Necessary: The Question of “Is It Better to Speak or to Die?”

 Elio and Oliver in the town square scene.

-A 2019 study conducted by the American Psychological Association found that 27% of Gen Z are more likely to report anxiety and depression, with many struggling under social and digital pressures that amplify fears of rejection and misunderstanding.
-Similarly, Psychology Today highlights that teens often experience social anxiety, characterized by excessive self-consciousness and fear of public speaking, leading to withdrawal from social situations.
+According to a 2023 article from Psychology Today, Generation Z teens often experience social anxiety, characterized by excessive self-consciousness and fear of public speaking, leading to withdrawal from social situations.
+Similarly, a 2019 study conducted by the American Psychological Association found that 27% of Gen Z are more likely to report anxiety and depression, with many struggling under social and digital pressures that amplify fears of rejection and misunderstanding.

 Elio and Oliver on a balcony during their trip to Bergamo.

-According to Dr. Sarah Hensley, a psychologist specializing in relational science, Gen Z is exhibiting a new attachment style known as “fearful avoidant.”
+In an article with Relevant Magazine, Dr. Sarah Hensley, a psychologist specializing in relational science, stated that Gen Z exhibits a new attachment style known as “fearful avoidant.”
 This style is characterized by a deep subconscious fear of betrayal rather than abandonment, leading to behaviors that are both anxious and avoidant.
 Individuals with this attachment style often attach quickly but then suddenly pull away, driven by a survival instinct to protect themselves from perceived emotional harm.

-This fear of expression is not solely internal; it appears in the cultural narratives people consume, where silence becomes a language of its own.
-“Call Me By Your Name” offers one of the clearest depictions of this dynamic.
-Elio’s restraint reflects a broader cultural hesitation — the belief that unspoken longing is safer than vulnerability.
+“Call Me By Your Name” offers a depiction of when silence becomes its own language.
 Stories like his reflect more than an individual struggle — they mirror generational patterns, illustrating how restraint, unspoken emotion and fear of vulnerability are normalized and even valorized in the culture that exists today.

 Elio and Oliver share an early moment of connection.